Medokins/Smart-Reader/README.md

 seperated into individual characters to it.<br>

 I'll be using numReader for my Univeristy project so it'll be a seperate project and after that I'll merge digits and handwritings<br>
-datasets and create full text/number/equations recogintion model. (because of that it's run from numReader directory, so the paths will not match yet)
+datasets and create full text/number/equations recogintion model. (because of that it's run from numReader directory, so the paths will not match yet)<br>
+I was finally able to setup tensorflow on GPU so I might add second version of model that uses gpu-optimization